 New standards for modifying food and fluids were introduced in August 2018.
 This was called the International Dysphagia Diet Standardisation Initiative (IDDSI).
 A number of service users were assessed by SALT with recommendations provided and some required their food and fluids to be of a specific consistency.
-A review of training records confirmed that staff had completed training in Dysphagia and in relation to how to respond to choking incidents.
+A review of training records confirmed that four staff had not completed training in Dysphagia.
+An area for improvement has been identified and is subsumed onto the area for improvement in 5.2.1.

-Discussions with staff and review of service users' care records reflected the multi-disciplinary input and the ongoing collaborative working undertaken to ensure service users' health and social care needs were met within the agency.
+Discussions with staff and review of service users' care records reflected the multi-disciplinary input and the collaborative working undertaken to ensure service users' health and social care needs were met within the agency.
 There was evidence that staff made referrals to the multi-disciplinary team and these interventions were proactive, timely and appropriate.
 Staff also implemented the specific recommendations of the SALT to ensure the care received in the setting was safe and effective.

 Staff demonstrated a good knowledge of service users' wishes, preferences and assessed needs.
 These were recorded within care plans along with associated SALT dietary requirements.
-Staff were familiar with how food and fluids should be modified.